p3palazzo/comparative-histories/chapter.md

 society's own terms [@egenter:1980bauform, 12].

-An even stronger claim for melding critical history and disciplinary insertion lies in the archaeology of architecture (somewhat confusingly, this is not at all the same as building archaeology), a field that deals chiefly with the same vernacular built environment as architectural anthropology.
+An even stronger claim for melding critical history and disciplinary insertion lies in the archaeology of architecture, a field that deals chiefly with the same vernacular built environment as architectural anthropology.
+Somewhat confusingly, the archaeology of architecture is not related to building archaeology.
 Whereas building archaeology is chiefly concerned with ascertaining the physical process of buildings through time, the archaeology of architecture deals with the full range of human dwelling.